wp-plugins/featuring-countcomments/readme.txt

 3. Navigate to the Settings/Featuring Countcomments tab and optionally customize the defaults according to your desires.

 4. If you have widget functionality just drag and drop Featuring CountComments on your widget area in the Appearance Menu.
-Add additional [function and shortcode calls](http://wordpress.org/extend/plugins/featuring-countcomments/other_notes/) according to your desires.
+Add additional [function and shortcode calls](http://wordpress.org/plugins/featuring-countcomments/other_notes/) according to your desires.

 5. Be happy and celebrate! (and maybe you want to add a link to [http://www.bernhard-riedl.com/projects/](http://www.bernhard-riedl.com/projects/))

 == Frequently Asked Questions ==

-= After updating to 1.00 I get warnings in my debug-log? - What's wrong? =

-As I've completly reworked Featuring CountComments, I deprecated the old functions.
-You should still be able to use them, but I'd rather recommend you to have a look at the new [function calls](http://wordpress.org/extend/plugins/featuring-countcomments/other_notes/).

 = Why do my users have to be registered to comment? =